-Supervisory Physical Scientist
+Supervisory Physical Scientist and Branch Chief

-Ph.D., University of Colorado, Boulder (Climatology), 1988
+Ph.D., 1988, University of Colorado, Boulder (Climatology)

-M.A., Northern Michigan University (Resource Analysis), 1982
+M.A., 1982, Northern Michigan University (Geography, Resource Analysis)

 WMO Executive Council Panel of Experts on Polar Observations, Research and Services, U.S. representative (one of three), 2009-present.

-WMO Gloal Cryosphere Watch co-lead, 2008-present.
+WMO Gloal Cryosphere Watch (lead/co-lead on multiple teams), 2008-present.